-The 4-km resolution Pathfinder 5.2 (Casey et al., 2010) sea surface temperature database is used for coverage from November 1981 to December 2010; to provide data for 2011 and on, we used the Advanced Very High Resolution Radiometer (AVHRR) sea surface temperature data downloaded from the NOAA and EUMETSAT satellites by the remote sensing group in the Bedford Institute of Oceanography (BIO) Ocean Research & Monitoring Section (ORMS).
-A least-square fit of Pathfinder and ORMS temperatures during the common time period for several regions led to a conversion equation SST(Pathfinder) = 0.989\SST(ORMS)-0.02 with an $r^2=0.98$ .
+A 4 km resolution Pathfinder 5.2 (Casey et al., 2010) sea surface temperature database is maintained at the Bedford Institute of Oceanography.
+The Pathfinder dataset runs from November 1981 to December 2010; to provide data for 2011 and on, we used the Advanced Very High Resolution Radiometer (AVHRR) sea surface temperature data downloaded from the National Oceanic and Atmospheric Administration (NOAA) and European Organisation for the Exploration of Meteorological Satellites (EUMETSAT) satellites by the remote sensing group in the Ocean Research & Monitoring Section (ORMS).
+A least-square fit of Pathfinder and ORMS temperatures during the common time period for several regions led to a conversion equation SST(Pathfinder) = 0.989SST(ORMS)-0.02 with an r2=0.98.
 Using this regression, the ORMS data were converted to be consistent with the longer Pathfinder series.
 Anomalies were based on 1981-2010 averages.

-Annual anomalies were calculated from monthly averaged temperatures for 8 subareas in the Scotian Shelf-Gulf of Maine region (Fig. 7, Table 3).
-The annual anomalies during 2013 ranged from $+0.4^{\circ}C$ (+0.4 SD) in Cabot Strait to $+1.2^{\circ}C$ (+1.5 SD) in the Bay of Fundy.
-All eight areas had positive anomalies; all but one was greater than +0.7 SD.
-Over the lengths of the records all areas show increasing temperature trends, based on a linear least squares fit, corresponding to temperature changes from a lowest value $0.3^{\circ}C$ /decade (Lurcher Shoals) to a highest value of $0.7^{\circ}C$ /decade (Bay of Fundy).
+Annual anomalies were calculated from monthly averaged temperatures for eight subareas in the Scotian Shelf-Gulf of Maine region (Fig. 6, Table 3).
+The annual anomalies during 2014 ranged from +0.5°C (+0.4 SD) in Cabot Strait to +1.8°C (+1.5 SD) on Western Bank.
+All eight areas had positive anomalies; all but one was equal or greater than +0.7 SD.
+Over the lengths of the records all areas show increasing temperature trends, based on a linear least squares fit, corresponding to temperature changes from a lowest value 0.3°C/decade (Lurcher Shoals and Georges Bank) to a highest value of 0.6°C/decade (Western Bank).
 A similar trend in SST from AVHRR measurements was found in the Gulf of St. Lawrence (Galbraith et al., 2012) and on the Newfoundland and Labrador Shelf (Colbourne et al. 2014).
-The large increase in the observed SST over this period has likely been enhanced by the cold period at the beginning of the AVHRR period and a rapid temperature increase from 2000 (Fig. 7).
+The large increase in the observed SST over this period has likely been enhanced by the cold period at the beginning of the AVHRR period and a rapid temperature increase from 2000 (Fig. 6).

 The overall coherent variability of the annual temperature anomalies in the eight regions suggested a principal component analysis might be revealing.
-The leading mode, PCA1, captured 83% of the variance and all loadings had similar amplitudes, meaning roughly equal contributions from each series; PCA2 accounted for an additional 8% of the variance with negative loadings in the eastern half of the region, changing to positive values roughly to the west of the central Scotian Shelf (Fig. 8).
+The leading mode, PCA1, captured 83% of the variance and all loadings had similar amplitudes, meaning roughly equal contributions from each series; PCA2 accounted for an additional 8% of the variance with negative loadings in the eastern half of the region, changing to positive values roughly to the west of the central Scotian Shelf (Fig. 7).
 Since principal component analysis generates orthogonal modes, it is not surprising that the second mode consists of the eastern and western Scotian Shelf varying out of phase.
 This mode accounts for a small amount of the observed variability.